paulgovan/BayesianNetwork/README.md

 Select a node measure in the Controls box and the result will be displayed in the Node Measure box.

 The Controls box also contains different options for displaying hierarchical clusters/dendograms for the network.
-Select the type of dendogram to display (row, column, both, or none) and the resulting dendogram(s) is displayed along with the adjacency matrix in the Adjacency Matrix box.
+Select the type of dendogram to display (row, column, both, or none) and the resulting dendogram(s) will be displayed along with the adjacency matrix in the Adjacency Matrix box.

 ![Measures](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Measures.PNG?raw=true)

 ## Editor
 Finally, click Editor in the sidepanel in order to bring up the interactive code editor.
 Some example markdown is automatically displayed in the Editor box.
-Click the Run button to knit the code, and the resulting report is displayed in the body of the app.
+Click the Run button to knit the code and the resulting report will be displayed in the body of the app.

 ![Simulation](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Simulation.PNG?raw=true)